mmorsky/tcp-build-server-workshop/README.md

 ## Get started
-* We recommend you use [Chrome](https://www.google.com/chrome/browser/desktop/index.html) browser in this workshop.
-We'll demo some of the functionality of the browser tools, but you can use any browser you want in case you don't want to install Chrome.
+* We recommend you use [Chrome](https://www.google.com/chrome/browser/desktop/index.html) browser in this workshop, since we'll demo some of the functionality of the browser tools.
+But of course you can use any browser you want in case you don't want to install Chrome.
 * Install [Node.js](https://nodejs.org/en/): download the installation package from the website and follow the installation instructions.
 * Download the source code from this repository to your computer
+* You need basically two tools for the workshop: a terminal and an editor for coding.
+Mac: you can use the build in Terminal application, Windows: you can use the Command Line application.
+* Editor: you can use any text editor you like, or you can download a free [Visual Studio Code](https://code.visualstudio.com/) editor which is a good web development environment.
 * Open a terminal and navigate to the folder where you put the source code and run the following command:
 ```
 node server.js